Best Home Assistant Voice Satellites 2026: ESP32 & Local

 What Could Be Better

-- Dual-mic array works well at 2 m but struggles at 4 m in noisy open-plan rooms compared to XMOS four-mic arrays
+- Dual-mic array works well at near field but struggles at far-field range in noisy open-plan rooms compared to XMOS four-mic arrays

 - Software-only mute through the touchscreen — no hardware mute switch